briandconnelly/seeds/README.txt

 RUNNING LETTUCE:
 -------------------------------------------------------------------------------
-Out of the box, Lettuce can run a simple experiment that examines the dynamics of a population of 100,000 Rock-Paper-Scissors players.
-To do this, copy the files runlettuce.py and lettuce.cfg into a new directory.
-The simulation can then be run by typing "python runlettuce.py".
-Data will be placed into a new directory named data.

-The configuration of this experiment can be changed by editing lettuce.cfg.
+Out of the box, Lettuce includes simple experiments in the examples directory.
+These experiments can be run once Lettuce has been installed on your system.
+See the README.txt file in a specific directory to learn about the experiment, how to configure it, and how to perform it.

 EXPANDING LETTUCE: